Find Trade Colleges

 Top Kansas Trade Schools for an Associate in Clinical/Medical Laboratory Science

-Our analysis found Barton County Community College to be the best school for clinical/medical laboratory science students who want to pursue a associate degree in Kansas.
-Located in the rural area of Great Bend, Barton Community College is a public college with a small student population.
+Our 2023 rankings named Barton County Community College the best school in Kansas for clinical/medical laboratory science students working on their associate degree.
+Located in the rural area of Great Bend, Barton Community College is a public school with a small student population.

-Read full report on Clinical/Medical Laboratory Science at Barton County Community College
+Full Clinical/Medical Laboratory Science at Barton County Community College Report

 After completing their Associate Degree, clinical laboratory science graduates from MATC carry an average student debtload of $10,234.